Th3C0D3R/FoBCS/README.md

 This Bot was made by me and is one, if not the only one, which is currently public available and working.
 I made this Bot after working on a JavaScript Version (Electron App) which had it's difficulties while and after.
 Know, after a Year of development, lots of trial and error and 0 banned Accounts, I will publish this Bot for free

-As soon as the Premium Features are implemented (not right now) you can get a Serial Key from here: [TH3C0D3R-Shop](https://th3c0d3r.selly.store/)
+For implemented Premium Features you can get a Serial Key from here: [TH3C0D3R-Shop](https://th3c0d3r.selly.store/)

 About the currently Features:
 ### - Own Player Actions: